nonblocking/mashroom/packages/plugin-packages/mashroom-messaging/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.

-This plugins adds server side messaging support to _Mashroom Server_.
+This plugin adds server side messaging support to _Mashroom Server_.
 If an external provider plugin (e.g. MQTT) is configured the messages can also be sent across multiple nodes (cluster support!) and to 3rd party systems.